Shopping Around? What You Should Consider When Buying a Franchise

 4. What was your first-year gross revenue?
 What is it now?
 When did you make a profit?

-5. Has turnover and profitability been in line with what the franchisor told you it would be?
+5. Are turnover and profitability aligned with what the franchisor told you they would be?

 6. How helpful are the other franchisees?